-There are three types of graph database: true graph databases, triple stores and conventional databases that provide some graphical capabilities.
-Triple stores are often referred to as RDF databases.
-The difference between a true graph product and a triple store is that the former supports index free adjacency (which means you can traverse a graph without needing an index) and the latter doesn’t.
-The former are designed to support property graphs (graphs where properties may be assigned to either entities or their relationships, or both) but recently some triple stores have added this capability.
+A graph database is one that stores data in terms of entities and the relationships between entities.
+There are three types of graph database: property graph databases, triple stores and conventional databases that provide some graphical capabilities.
+Triple stores are often referred to as RDF (resource description framework) databases.
+The main difference between a property graph (where properties may be assigned to either entities or their relationships, or both) product and a triple store is that the former supports index free adjacency (which means you can traverse a graph without needing an index) and the latter doesn’t.
+That said, a number of RDF products also support properties.

-Both graph and RDF databases may be native products or they may be built on top of other database types.
+Both graph and RDF databases may be native products, or they may be built on top of other database types.
 Most commonly, other database types are forms of NoSQL database though there are some relational implementations.

 Another major point is that research suggests that graph visualisations are very easy and intuitive for users.
 It is also worth noting that many (not all) graph products are schema-free.
 This means that if you want to change the structure of the environment you simply add a new entity or relationship as required and do not have to explicitly implement a schema change.
 This is a major advantage over relational databases.